-The research design of this work entailed a descriptive study, including an exploratory phase.
-Regarding the methods of research, two focus groups were developed in the qualitative phase, and then Structural Equation Modelling (SEM) was employed by means of a cross-sectional survey in quantitative research (Hair et al., 2012; Sharma, 1996).
+Descriptive study including an exploratory phase was the research design of this work.
+Regarding the methods of research, two focus groups (FGs) were developed in the qualitative phase, and then used was the SEM by means of a cross-sectional survey in a quantitative research (Hair et al., 2012; Sharma, 1996).

-The sample was non-probabilistic, and intentionally non-random, for convenience and accessibility (Collis and Hussey, 2005).
-Organic food consumers who participated in the study were addressed in different types of food retail outlets: self-service retailers (supermarket); street retailers (restaurants and markets) and specialised retailers (small businesses, retailers and wholesalers specialising in organic foods).
-The quantitative research based on the survey provided a collection of data which were analysed in SPSS for Windows 15[®] (Statistical Package for Social Sciences), and the SmartPLS application, indicated in the case of this study with respect to the analyses regarding Structural Equations (SEM).
+The sample was non-probabilistic, intentionally non-random, for convenience and accessibility (Collis and Hussey, 2005).
+Organic food consumers who participated in the study were addressed in different types of food retail: self-service retailers (supermarket); street retailers (restaurants and markets) and specialised retailers (small businesses. retailers and wholesalers specialising in organic foods).
+The quantitative research based on the survey provided a collection of data which were analysed in SPSS for Windows 15(8) (Statistical Package for Social Sciences), and the SmartPLS application, indicated in the case of this study with respect to the analyses regarding structural equations (SEM).